Cervical Cancer

 The same screening test that helped cut the number of cervical cancer deaths in half over the past 30 years is now being offered at Roswell Park to protect people at high risk of developing anal cancer.

-About 5% of all Pap tests will be abnormal.
-An abnormal Pap test result does not mean cancer, but it does require follow-up to rule out the possibility of cancer.
+About 5% of all Pap test results will be abnormal.
+An abnormal result does not mean cancer, but it does require follow-up to rule out the possibility of cancer.

 Across the board, the IUD is known to lower risk for many gynecological cancers, including endometrial and ovarian cancer, but with regard to cervical cancer, the latest research suggests the benefit can be significant.